WE MEET THIS WEDNESDAY, NOVEMBER 25 ON ZOOM! (New Meeting #)

-We'll continue with Zoom Meetings until conditions change!
-It's amazing how easy it is and how quickly you get comfortable with this format!
-Our next meeting is Monday, July 13th at 7 pm, using the Zoom App.
-The NEW(ish) meeting number and password are being distributed via our usual email process.
-If you don't now receive our weekly emails, but would like to start participating in the Monday Zoom meetings, please just reply to this email and we will send you an email with the information.
+The meeting number has changed and it and the password (which hasn't changed) are being distributed via our usual email process.
+If you don't now receive our weekly emails, but would like to start participating in the Wednesday meetings via Zoom, please just reply to this email and we will send you an email with the information.
 You can participate anonymously in the sessions, and we'll include information in the email on that and how to use the Zoom app.
-In-person meetings remain on hold until further notice.

 Great article in the Post-Dispatch!
 (You can just "X" any pop-ups and see the list.)
 As we all know, these are tough times all around, but some folks are facing harder times than others, and this extensive list of local resources looks very useful and helpful!